What Is Delayed Ejaculation?

 This website is all about answering your questions and helping you understand a lot more about this condition.

-Frequent slowness in achieving, or the complete failure to achieve, ejaculation despite receiving the level of sexual stimulation which would normally trigger it, and where the man has no control over the timing of his ejaculation.
+You could define delayed ejaculation like this: being slow or completely unable to reach the point of ejaculation, despite receiving the level of sexual stimulation which would normally trigger it, and where the man has no control over the timing of his ejaculation.

 So one thing stands out here for me - the problem is not under your control.
 (Read more about the definition here.)